New Moon on

 Moon after ascending node

-1 day after ascending node on 8 June 2078 at 00:37 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 21 June 2078 at 16:55 in ♏ Scorpio.
+1 day after ascending node on 8 June 2078 at 00:37 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 21 June 2078 at 16:55 in ♏ Scorpio.

 Moon before northern standstill

-11 days since the previous standstill on 29 May 2078 at 11:05 in ♑ Capricorn when the Moon has reached South declination of ∠-27.084°, the lunar orbit is extending northward over the next day to face maximum declination of ∠27.059° at the point of next northern standstill on 11 June 2078 at 07:53 in ♋ Cancer.
+11 days since the last southern standstill on 29 May 2078 at 11:05 in ♑ Capricorn when the Moon has reached South declination of ∠-27.084° the lunar orbit is extending northward over the next day to face maximum declination of ∠27.059° at the point of next northern standstill on 11 June 2078 at 07:53 in ♋ Cancer.

 Sun-Moon-Earth syzygy